Rich455/Graph-Based-Discovery-of-Genomic-Subtypes-in-Acute-Myeloid-Leukemia/README.md

 This project answers three key questions:

-Which mutations tend to appear together in the same patients?
+Which pair mutations (co-occurence)tend to appear together in the same patients?

-Can we automatically identify mutation communities (subtypes)?
+Can we automatically identify mutation communities (can be one gene mutation or more than one)?

 Which mutations show strong positive or negative (exclusive) relationships?